wpswings/wallet-system-for-woocommerce/README.txt

 = 2.3.5 - Released on 19 April 2023 =
 * New: Compatibility with multi vendors.
 * New: Add hide or show button for checkout field.
-* New: Video icon in plugin settings page
+* New: Video icon in the plugin settings page

 = 2.3.4 - Released on 16 March 2023 =
 * New: UI/UX update